natcap/invest/doc/api-docs/plugins.rst

 .. note::

     When InVEST installs a plugin, it uses ``micromamba`` to create an isolated environment in which to run the plugin.
-This environment can contain specific versions of dependencies that the plugin needs.
+This environment contains the dependencies that the plugin needs, and prevents dependency conflicts with other plugins.

     _If you are familiar with ``conda``, note that ``micromamba`` is very similar.
 It can install the same packages and has a similar API._